martenframework/marten/docs/docs/development/reference/management-commands.md

 Collects all the assets and copies them into a unique storage.

-Please refer to [Asset handling](../../assets/introduction.md) to learn more about when and how assets are "collected".
+Please refer to [Serving assets](../../assets/serving-assets.md#collecting-assets) to learn more about when and how assets are "collected".

 ### Options